Sulima1/Winter2023CSNotes/Machine Learning/CP322 Final Review Short Notes.md

 	- Low dimension and high dimension refer to the number of features  (or dimensions) in the dataset
 ![[Pasted image 20230411232226.png|300]]
 - *Embedding layers* are the hidden layers in an RNN that map information from a high dimensional space into a lower dimensional space
-- If the embedding layer is not trained and created during training, then a precomputed matrix is inserted in its place
+- Embedded layers are layers that are initialized with pre trained weights, fixing the weights during training so that the optimizer does not change them reduces overfitting and improves performance
 	- This is called *weight freezing*

 - *Long-term* RNNS refer to the ability of RNNs to capture long-term dependencies in sequential data